FatemehAbediK/machine-learning/README.md

 ### 4. fs:
-feature selection with SVM model for breat_cancer dataset of sklearn
+Implemented a hill-climbing feature selection method on the Breast Cancer dataset (sklearn) using an SVM classifier, iteratively improving a binary feature mask over 50 epochs based on validation accuracy.